youngwillyum/VirtualCTScanner/README.txt

 Note: The code includes several helper functions to perform different tasks, such as generating phantoms, calculating ray attenuation, calculating signal intensity and contrast, etc.

 Please refer to the code comments for more details on each function and its purpose.

+Bugs: Currently, scanner only viable file to produce results.